March 3, 2019

 Stack Overflow was created by Jeff Atwood and Joel Spolsky in 2008 to help solve this problem.
 Jeff and Joel were (and still are) popular tech bloggers, so the site gained traction in the programming community pretty fast.

 One of the ideas that made Stack Overflow interesting was its use of gamification: users have a score (called reputation), which can be earned by getting upvotes - or lost by getting downvotes - on questions and answers.
 You get points for asking good questions or posting good answers, and those points allow you to do more stuff on the site.
-This article sums it up pretty well.
+The Coding Horror article sums it up pretty well.

 I play the Stack Exchange game happily alongside everyone else, collecting reputation and badges and rank and upvotes, and I am proud to do so, because I believe it ultimately helps me become more knowledgeable and a better communicator while also improving the very fabric of the web for everyone.